Chaoticka/crackerjacks/Installation.md

 This will tell your default Python3 version to install Ciphey and upgrade it if it already exists.

 **Ciphey only supports Python3.7 and above.
-Please upgrade Python or use the Docker image if you have a version below 3.7**
+Please upgrade Python or use the Docker image if you have a version below 3.7.**

+**⚠️Windows Python defaults to install 32-bit.
+Ciphey only supports 64-bit.
+Make sure you're using 64-bit Python.**

 # Docker